 PUCS promotes learning through student engagement with the community while nurturing their innate curiosity.

 Our lives are like a beautiful tapestry.
 True understanding is seen as the threads of mathematics, art, social or cultural studies (government), science, and literature are woven together.
-Real comprehension of any one of them is distorted if you pluck a thread out of the weaving.
-Students who attend PUCS do not open a science book, only to follow it with yet another unrelated literature book.
+Students who attend PUCS do not open a science book, only to follow it with yet another, unrelated literature book.
 Instead, the students connect the influence of scientific discoveries with historical events.
 An integrated curriculum assembles the various academic disciplines into thematic units.

 This thematic orientation provides opportunities that are rooted in the concrete experiences of the child.
-For example, when children study plants, not only do they learn about the parts and species but are inspired by poems and literature, scientific observations and people like George Washington Carver who advanced our understanding of plants.
+For example, when children study plants, not only do they learn about the parts and species, but they are inspired by poems and literature, scientific observations, and people like George Washington Carver who advanced our understanding of plants.
 In addition, they see plants as created by God and entrusted to people to enjoy and use for the maintenance of life, for the well-being of all people, and for God’s glory.
-Each unit begins with a subject already of interest to the child.
-It then builds on the child’s existing experience with new skills and resources from each discipline.
-Everything that the students do, whether they are investigating, analyzing, or experiencing, will help them develop a deeper understanding for God’s creation.
+Everything that the students do, whether they are investigating, analyzing, or experiencing, will help them develop a deeper understanding of God’s creation.

 Skills and Conceptual Development

-At the same time, where detailed basic skills require conceptual clarity and repeated practice, time is spent focusing on separate domains.
-In other words, some sets of skills need continual focus for basic skill learning and practice throughout the year.
-Teachers will focus on personal and social development, learning skills, mathematics and physical development in their daily and weekly routines.
-For example, students will learn to care for each other through prayer, to organize their belongings and assignments, to memorize math facts, and to exercise their growing bodies.
+At the same time, some sets of skills need continual focus for basic skill learning and practice throughout the year.
+Teachers will focus on personal and social development, learning skills, mathematics, and physical development in their daily and weekly routines.
 Skills in these areas will be integrated with the themes as appropriate.

 The PUCS curriculum brings together content from multiple subjects into creative learning units.
 Each unit is organized around a social studies or science theme that provides framework for instruction in reading, writing, math, music, and art.